Forthcoming CPD Event

 Aims and learning outcomes

-This one-day skills-based course provides an opportunity to reflect on, and enhance, skills in working in the five-session manner with care coordinators and clients.
-Participants can consider and try out ways of working flexibly within the structure of the overall approach.
+This one-day skills-based course provided an opportunity to reflect on, and enhance, skills in working in the five-session manner with care coordinators and clients.
+Participants were able to consider and try out ways of working flexibly within the structure of the overall approach.

-The facilitators will share the CAC relationship file (both service user and care coordinator versions) which were bespoke designed for this consultancy version of CAT.
+The facilitators shared the CAC relationship file (both service user and care coordinator versions) which were bespoke designed for this consultancy version of CAT.
 These are replacements for the old psychotherapy file, and better capture the dynamics of the care dyad that are the focal point of the intervention.

-There will be a chance to observe and practice developing ‘here and now’ reformulations to inform case management; additionally exploring ways of developing exits with the care-co-ordinator and the client.
+There was a chance to observe and practice developing ‘here and now’ reformulations to inform case management; additionally exploring ways of developing exits with the care-co-ordinator and the client.

-This CPD workshop is designed for those who provide five session cognitive analytic consultancy (CAC) currently, or are interested in potentially developing their role in this manner.
-It is for clinicians seeking a space to further develop or kindle their CAC skills.
-The day is open to both trainee and qualified CAT therapists, and other therapists with good knowledge of CAT.
+This CPD workshop was designed for those who provide five session cognitive analytic consultancy (CAC) currently, or were interested in potentially developing their role in this manner.
+It was for clinicians seeking a space to further develop or kindle their CAC skills.
+The day was open to both trainee and qualified CAT therapists, and other therapists with good knowledge of CAT.

-Please note that this day does not cover CAT theory in any great detail.
-So, to make the most of this opportunity, participants need a ‘good enough’ working knowledge of CAT.
+This day did not cover CAT theory in any great detail.
+So, to make the most of this opportunity, participants needed a ‘good enough’ working knowledge of CAT.
 Being able to practice the skills and bring examples of current ongoing CAC work allows the training to be directly applicable to practice, bringing this valuable organisational approach to life.

-Please note: This workshop is not designed to qualify participants to practice cognitive analytic therapy or CAT formulation.
-Attendance is NOT a CAT qualification.
-Instead, the workshop aims to provide knowledge and skills to enhance the existing skills of therapists within their existing scope of practice.
+Please note: This workshop was not designed to qualify participants to practice cognitive analytic therapy or CAT formulation.
+Attendance was NOT a CAT qualification.
+Instead, the workshop aimed to provide knowledge and skills to enhance the existing skills of therapists within their existing scope of practice.
 Further training and support via supervision or personal therapy is always recommended when integrating new approaches into one’s existing work.

 Some feedback from the first run of this event (March 23)